Protection of binary code against modification

 Securing the standard DRM implementations for digital audio and video

-from reverse engineering
+against reverse engineering

 The feature of standard DRM for audio or video streams is that there are private keys for each device or software component.
 Leak of a private key allows the attackers that got the key to save the digital stream to a file that does not have any protection.
 Such a file can then be distributed freely.
 The quality of audio or video in the file is almost the same as in the original file (excluding minor losses for re-compression).